micro-os-plus/web-jekyll/pages/user-manual/getting-started.md

 ## Overview

-**µOS++ IIIe** _(micro oh ɛs plus plus third edition)_ is the third iteration of µOS++, a POSIX-like, portable, open source, royalty-free, multi-tasking system intended for 32/64-bits embedded applications.
+**µOS++ IIIe** _(micro oh ɛs plus plus third edition)_ is the third iteration of µOS++, a POSIX-like, portable, open source, royalty-free, multi-tasking real-time operating system intended for 32/64-bits embedded applications.

 **µOS++ IIIe** is written in modern C++, with C++ applications in mind, but also provides equally functional C APIs.